shrysr/hugo-sr/content/post/website-setup-apr-2020.md

 +++
-title = "How this website is (currently) deployed" author = ["Shreyas Ragavan"] lastmod = 2020-04-09T10:29:11-07:00 tags = ["hugo", "wordpress", "website", "emacs", "orgmode"] categories = ["General"] draft = true
+title = "Automating the deployment of my Hugo site" author = ["Shreyas Ragavan"] lastmod = 2020-04-09T11:29:24-07:00 tags = ["hugo", "wordpress", "website", "emacs", "org-mode"] categories = ["General"] draft = false
 +++

-This website is based off Hugo.
-The entire source is available as a Git repo at shrysr/sr-hugo.
+This website is based off [Hugo](https://gohugo.io).
+The complete source is available as a Git repo at [shrysr/sr-hugo](https://github.com/shrysr/hugo-sr).
+Currently, my only actions are to make changes to an Org source file and export the same via ox-hugo.

+> Even the export of the subtree or the file via [ox-hugo](https://ox-hugo.scripter.co/) can be automated
+> via the TODO/DONE states.
+I currently prefer not to do so, but intent to
+> gravitate to that soon.

-The website is hosted on a Linode VPS running Debian.
+The website is hosted on a Linode VPS running a Debian OS.
 Since I started off with a self-hosted Wordpress setup, I have a LAMP stack set up.